 The main methodological issues of the PRODCOM survey are determined by Council Regulation (EEC) No 3924/91 and Commission Regulation (EC) No 912/2004 on the establishment of a Community survey of industrial production.

-After having been transmitted to Eurostat, PRODCOM statistics are checked via specialized software, which incorporates quality checks.
+After having been transmitted to Eurostat, PRODCOM statistics are evaluated via specialized software, which incorporates quality checks.
 Eurostat proceeds to the validation and publication of PRODCOM statistics only after having clarified and discussed with the relevant Member State any inconsistencies, which might have been indentified during the validation process.

 11.1.
 Quality assurance